George-Grainger/georgegrainger.com/src/lib/projects/en/reinforcement-learning.md

 ## The full report

-If you're particularly interested the full (60-page!) report is available to read at [georgegrainger.com/rl-project.pdf](/rl-project.pdf).
+If you're particularly interested the full (67-page!) report is available to read at <a href="/rl-project.pdf" target="_blank">georgegrainger.com/rl-project.pdf</a>.